lucasburger/pyRC/README.md

 ### Examples

-This is a very basic example of training a leaky-integrator ESN on the [Mackey-Glass chaotic timeseries](http://www.scholarpedia.org/article/Mackey-Glass_equation).
+This is a very basic example of training a ESN on the [Mackey-Glass chaotic timeseries](http://www.scholarpedia.org/article/Mackey-Glass_equation).

 ```python
 from model.EchoStateNetwork import EchoStateNetwork as ESN